Life imprisonment in Russia

 Life imprisonment in Russia was introduced on December 17, 1992, by the law 4123-I. Courts could not sentence criminals to life imprisonment at that time.
 Only those who had been sentenced to death penalty could have their sentences commuted to life imprisonment.
 When the new Criminal Code of Russia was adopted in 1996, life imprisonment became a separate punishment.

 Overview

 Article 57 part 2 of the Criminal Code of Russia forbids women, men that were below the age of 18 at the time of the offense and men that were over the age of 65 at sentencing from being sentenced to life imprisonment.
 If the offender was below the age of 18 at the time of the offense, the maximum sentence is 10 years' imprisonment.
-The maximum sentence for women in Russia is 20 years imprisonment.

 Since 2002 changes have been made in Criminal Code of Russia.
 Multiple crimes with the same subject and direct object (simply - one article of Criminal Code) are counted as one crime for the sentence (counts separately for each offender), with these exceptions: